 Many merchants passing through the region fell victim to nomadic thieves who would burst out of the wilderness to rob them.
 As such, many of these fortresses were constructed to protect them.

 It is tricky to get to the fortresses of Khorezm without a car.
 You can opt to visit them on an organised tour departing from Khiva.

 Alternatively, you can negotiate a price with a local driver if there are a few of you.
 Toprak-Kala, Ayaz-Kala, and Kyzyl-Kala are three notable fortresses to add to your radar.

 The Aral Sea is perhaps the worst environmental disaster in human history.
 During the Soviet era, water from the sea was redirected to the cotton fields in order to maximise production.
 Unfortunately, this led to the sea drying up and thousands of local fishermen losing their jobs.

-Today, you can take a bus to Moynaq from Nukus in Karakalpakstan to see the rusting ships that lay eerily abandoned here.
+Today, you can take a bus to Moynaq from Nukus in Karakalpakstan.
+The journey is a relatively long one so you may want to stay overnight in Nukus.
+The next day, travel to Moynaq to see the rusting ships that lay eerily abandoned here.

-Sites to add to your Termez schedule are the early Alexandrian ruin of Kampyr Tepe, the Buddhist sites of Fayaz Tepe and the Zurmala Stupa, and the pre-Islamic sites of the Kyrk Kyz Fortress, the Jarkurgan minaret, and Old Termez and the Mausoleum of Al Hakkim At-Termizi.
+Don´t miss the early Alexandrian ruin of Kampyr Tepe, the Buddhist sites of Fayaz Tepe and the Zurmala Stupa, and the pre-Islamic sites of the Kyrk Kyz Fortress, the Jarkurgan minaret.

-You can also visit an old Buddhist monastery named Kara Tepe, and the ruins of Ayrtam, though both sites are very close to the Afghan border and require a special permit for visiting.
+You can also visit an old Buddhist monastery named Kara Tepe, and the ruins of Ayrtam.
+However, both sites are very close to the Afghan border.

 Disclaimer: This Uzbekistan Itinerary may contain affiliate links.
 This means that should you choose to make a purchase through some of the links on this page, I will obtain a small amount of commission at no extra cost to you.
 Thanks for understanding.